Brightspace/rules_csharp/docs/MultiTargetingDesign.md

 made are correct for `Top`.
 Instead, we choose the `net48` variant of `Bottom`.
 This demonstrates that transitive references are not straight-forward.

+We will end up compiling `Bottom` three times.
+In practice multi-targeting is mostly likely to happen due to NuGet packages, which won't result in recompilation.
+This is a pathelogical example meant to demonstrate the rules concisely but is not realistic.

 The phrase "(framework) X is compatible with (framework Y" means that assemblies compiled against X can be referenced when compiling against Y.
 Compatability is non-commutative.
 If X is compatible with Y, and Y is